2025 Singaporean general election: People's Alliance for Reform

-Lim Tean, the secretary-general of the PAR, issued a statement endorsing the announcement of the general election and affirmed the PAR's readiness to contest.
-During a walkabout in Potong Pasir SMC on 16 April, he also stated that the PAR would seek free education, healthcare and school meals for all Singaporean children if they were to be elected.
+Secretary-general Lim Tean issued a statement endorsing the announcement of the general election and affirmed the PAR's readiness to contest.
+During a walkabout in Potong Pasir SMC on 16 April, he also stated that the PAR would seek free education, healthcare, and school meals for Singaporean children if elected.
 The PAR planned to contest in the GRCs of Jalan Besar and Tanjong Pagar, and the SMCs of Mountbatten, Potong Pasir, Queenstown, Radin Mas, and Yio Chu Kang.
 It eventually contested 13 seats, with Lim himself contesting Potong Pasir SMC against the SPP and PAP.
 However, it did not contest Mountbatten SMC.

-In his PPB statement, Lim said that the PAR had solutions to lower living costs and restore affordable housing, adding that Singaporeans sought "meaningful" solutions, not handouts, and rejected a future worse than previous generations.
-Though he did not explain how the alliance's policies would be funded, he claimed that Singapore had enough money to support them without raising taxes or using reserves.
 At a 26 April rally, Lim urged Singaporeans to vote for opposition candidates to challenge "unjust PAP policies", pledging to fight like "a tiger and a lion" in Parliament on issues like living costs, housing, jobs, and immigration.
 He also criticised the Founders' Memorial, a "bloated civil service", and "empty" Mass Rapid Transit stations as wasteful spending.
 Other PAR candidates at the rally proposed rent control and freezing land costs to address living costs.
-The PAR held their final rally on Facebook on 1 May.
+The PAR held its final rally on 1 May through Facebook.